 February has arrived, which means Valentine's Day is around the corner.
 Cue the mixed feelings and gift-giving anxiety.
 St. Valentine's holiday triggers a variety of emotions.
 For some, it's the highlight of a dreary, boring, and weirdly short month, while others find it sappy and contrived.

-3. For The Dog Lover Sometimes it seems like he loves Fido more than you.
+Sometimes it seems like he loves Fido more than you.
 Not true, of course, but show you’re supportive of the pooch with the Tin Cloth Dog Bowl.
-Made of durable nylon, the bowl folds up easily so he can easily bring it along when he and his friend are hunting, camping, and doing other things you'd rather not (filson.com, $38).
+Made of durable nylon, the bowl folds up easily so he can bring it along when he and his friend are hunting, camping, and doing other things you'd rather not (Filson, $38).

 He loves music in all its forms, and his record collection is vast (just ask your office).
 He even still has a few cassette tapes hanging around.
-The Archiver will let him manage and maintain all his music, in whatever forms.
-The sharp-looking gadget plays not only plays records, cassettes and CSs, but it allows him to revive old records by converting and editing the vinyl to digital audio format, so he'll never lose his tunes, even if the records scratch (crosleyradio.com, $219.95).
+The Dansette Jr. is an oldie but goodie that he'll appreciate, for sure.
+The sharp-looking gadget not only plays records, but you can also hook up any of your other musical gads with the AUX attachment (Crosley Radio, $219.95).

 What does every self-respecting food dude need in his cooking arsenal?
-A jerky gun.
-Okay, not really, but he'll still love having the Original Jerky Gun, a nifty gadget that allows him to turn any ground meat into jerky strips that he can dehydrate in the oven, as well as a funnel for making sausage (onestopjerkyshop.com, $39.99).
+A jerky gun (duh).
+OK, not really, but he'll still love having the Original Jerky Gun — a nifty gadget that allows him to turn any ground meat into jerky strips that he can dehydrate in the oven, as well as a funnel for making sausage (One Stop Jerky Shop, $29.99).